 What is MySQL?

-MySQL is an open-source, relational database management system (RDBMS) that provides a scalable platform to manage data using Structured Query Language (SQL) to interact with the database for easy data retrieval and manipulation.
+MySQL is an open-source, relational database management system (RDBMS) that provides a scalable platform to create databases manage data using Structured Query Language (SQL) to interact with the database for easy data retrieval and manipulation.

 MySQL Architecture